jtilly/mex/README.md

 ## Files in this Repository

 I'm keeping the Fortran and C++ code fairly self-contained.
-I'm also providing standalone programs `./standalone.f90.out` and `./standalone.cpp.out` that can be used to debug the Fortran and C++ code independently form Matlab.
-(This is also the only part of the program that Travis CI is building).
+I'm also providing standalone programs `./standalone.f90.out` and `./standalone.cpp.out` that can be used to debug the Fortran and C++ code independently from Matlab.
+Travis CI is only building these standalone programs.

  * `/c++`
        - `fibonacci.cpp` Fibonacci function